Karen Armstrong

 I grew up in California’s San Joaquin Valley, surrounded by farmland, orchards, and the ever-changing light of the open sky.
 That early connection to the land has stayed with me and continues to shape my work in grounded, poetic expressions inspired by the natural world.

-In this current chapter of life, the idea of home has become an especially meaningful part of my creative practice.
+In this current chapter of life, home has become an especially meaningful part of my creative practice.
 My husband and I recently relocated to northeastern Washington, settling into an old house and learning its rhythms and history as we go.
-Renovating and restoring this home has been less about transformation and more about listening and honoring what was already here, moving slowly and making thoughtful, intentional choices rather than quick fixes.
+Restoring it has been less about transformation and more about listening to what was already here, moving slowly, and making thoughtful choices.
 The process has become a quiet teacher, mirroring much of what I value in both art and life.

 My professional creative journey began as co-owner of Creative Collection, a wholesale greeting card company whose licensed designs appeared on giftware, rubber stamps, dishware, gift bags, notecards, and paper goods worldwide.
 Though the formats have evolved over the years, my heart has remained the same.
 I create art to nurture, reflect, and quietly uplift.